uma-dev/spring-boot-notes/notes.md

             - ```GenerationType.IDENTITY```
             - ```GenerationType.SEQUENCE```
             - ```GenerationType.TABLE```
-        - @Column(name="class_name_snake_case")
+            - Use custom, create implementation of org.hibernate.id.IdentifierGenerator

--> If not used, the Table and Column name will be the same as Java field and could cause tons of problems in case of refactoring.
+        - @Column(name="class_name_snake_case")  -> If not used, the Table and Column name will be the same as Java field and could cause tons of problems in case of refactoring.

+- __DAO__
+    - Create an interface
+    - Define DAO implementation
+        - @Repository: Translates JDBC exceptions
+        - @Autowired: Inject the entity manager
+        - @Override: Override the constructor defined in the interface
+        - @Transactional: Automatically begin and end the transaction for JPA code

 ### Bean Scopes